Skip to contents

 # Use parameter recycling

-## get sections "AX" parcels from multiple insee_code
+## get sections "AW" parcels from multiple insee_code